FAQs for web design, SEO, hosting, etc

 Where online contact forms are concerned, Targa takes many steps to reduce spam and malicious communication by people who attempt to send things through web forms which could be potentially harmful.

-Our methods include ways designed to stop robots
+Our methods include ways designed to stop malicious robots

 trawling websites to find online forms and automatically filling them out and submitting them, often with junk, links and scripts added to the fields.